Mar 3, 2026

 Vertabelo

 Vertabelo is an enterprise-focused web-based modeler.
 Supports logical and physical modeling.
-Lots of features for pros.
+Allow users to generate database scripts from models or build diagrams from existing databases.

 Pros: